immunant/c2rust/README.md

 ```sh
 c2rust transpile project/*.c project/*.h
 ```

-(The `c2rust refactor` tool was also available for refactoring Rust code, see [refactoring](./c2rust-refactor/), but is now being replaced by a more robust way to refactor.)

 For non-trivial projects, the translator requires the exact compiler commands used to build the C code.
 This information is provided via a [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html)